 |Nutritional Guidelines (per serving)|

-These marinated top round steaks can be cooked on the grill or under the broiler, or use a stovetop or electric grill for the steaks.
-The steaks should marinate in the refrigerator for at least 4 hours.
-I marinate in a sealed plastic food storage bag, but any nonreactive container or bowl may be used.
-Turn the steaks frequently to keep them coated.
+Cook marinated top round steak on the charcoal or gas grill in the backyard, under the broiler, in a skillet on the stovetop, or with an electric grill pan.
+Allow the steak to marinate in the refrigerator for at least four hours in a sealed plastic food storage bag or any nonreactive container or bowl.
+Turn the steak frequently to keep it evenly coated.